Zilliqa/scilla/INSTALL.old.md

 # Building and Developing Scilla

+_These are old instructions - check out the (rather scatty) build instructions in README.md for how to build Scilla for ZQ2_

 The recommended installation process is comprised of two separate steps:
 - installation of system-wide packages using your OS native package manager and
 - installation of OCaml packages using the [opam](https://opam.ocaml.org) package manager.